paladin-t/b8/docs/manual.md

 ### Quantized asset

 A quantized image is a paletted image.
-There are two ways in BASIC8 to create a quantized image, one is creating a blank with specific size, the other one is importing from an existing image file (it supports "*.png", "*.bmp" and "*.tga" files).
+There are two ways in BASIC8 to create a quantized image, one is creating a blank with specific size, the other one is importing from an existing image file (it supports "*.png", "*.bmp", "*.tga" and "*.jpg" files).

 To create a new quantized image asset, click `Disk`, `New asset`, `Quantized image`, then fill in size to create a blank, or browse and import from an image file.